unkn0wndo3s/NovaOS/README.md

   - Collects the system memory map: BIOS builds a raw E820 table in real mode, while UEFI shims can inject their firmware memory map via the shared `NovaFirmwareContext`.
 In protected mode the loader normalizes every descriptor into a compact internal array (`memmap_header` + `memmap_entries`) so later stages see consistent types, lengths, and a truncation flag regardless of firmware.
   - Discovers ACPI: BIOS mode scans the EBDA and high BIOS area for the RSDP; UEFI mode may supply the pointer through `NovaFirmwareContext`.
 The loader validates the descriptor, captures the revision, and records the RSDT/XSDT physical addresses so the kernel can jump straight to ACPI tables.
   - Enumerates CPUs: once the ACPI tables are cached, Stage 2 parses the MADT entries (from either RSDT or XSDT) and records LAPIC IDs, BSP hints, and bitmaps for up to `NOVA_CPU_MAX_ENTRIES` logical processors.
 Overflow sets the `NOVA_ACPI_FLAG_CPU_LIMIT` flag so the kernel can warn about truncated topologies.
+- Enumerates disks: in BIOS mode real-mode INT 13h calls (`AH=48h`) probe up to 16 drives starting at `0x80`, recording EDD flags, geometry, and total sectors inside the BootInfo table.
+UEFI builds can pass a pre-populated disk list via the firmware context so the same table is available before the kernel starts.
   - Builds a `BootInfo` hardware summary that accompanies the memory/CPU tables.
 CPUID is used to capture the vendor string, maximum leaf, feature flags, and (if available) the full brand string; the final CPU count is copied from the SMP enumeration.
 A SMBIOS entry-point scan (`0xF0000-0xFFFFF`) records table length and physical address when an `_SM_` anchor is present.
   - This is the natural place to add A20 enable logic, paging, and kernel loading.